Trump boasts of 'nuclear button' but doesn't really have one

 South Korea's liberal President Moon Jae-in has supported Trump's pressure campaign against North Korea, but he's less confrontational than the U.S. president and favors dialogue to ease the North's nuclear threats.
 Moon has long said he sees the Pyeongchang Olympics as a chance to improve inter-Korean ties.

-White House spokeswoman Sarah Huckabee Sanders said the U.S. would continue to put "maximum pressure" on North Korea to give up its nukes.
-South Korea shares that goal, she said.
+White House spokeswoman Sarah Huckabee Sanders said the U.S. would keep "maximum pressure" on North Korea to give up its nukes.
+South Korea shares that same goal, she said.

 Associated Press writer Jill Colvin contributed to this report.